zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-cassandra/mysql-to-cassandra.md

 ````
 <copy>cassselect</copy>
 ````
-**Step17:** Now we will apply some changes to the source database
+**Step 17:** Now we will apply some changes to the source database

   ![](./images/f14.png " ")
 ````
   <copy>dmlsource</copy>
 ````
-**Step18:** Next we will do a count of the Cassandra tables to see if the changes were applied as expected.
+**Step 18:** Next we will do a count of the Cassandra tables to see if the changes were applied as expected.
 You can also do a cassselect to see all the data

   ![](./images/f15.png " ")
   ![](./images/f16.png " ")
 ````
   <copy>casscount</copy>
 ````
-**Step19:** Let us confirm using GG to see statistics about data that was replicated In a GG Home for Hadoop session
+**Step 19:** Let us confirm using GG to see statistics about data that was replicated In a GG Home for Hadoop session

   ![](./images/f17.png " ")
   ![](./images/f18.png " ")